-- 1. [AU/CA/CH/CL/CO/CR/TW/EU/HK/IL/IS/KR/LI/JP/PA/PE/PK/MU/MX/NO/NZ/TR propose; PA/US considering: The Parties shall endeavour to cooperate on promoting transparent and reasonable rates for international mobile roaming services that can help promote the growth of trade among the Parties and enhance consumer welfare.] - 2.
-[AU/CA/CL/CO/TW/EU/HK/IL/IS/KR/LI/JP/MU/MX/NO/NZ/PA/PE/PK/CH/TR-propose, PA/US considering Parties may choose to take steps to enhance transparency and competition with respect to international mobile roaming rates and technological alternatives to roaming services, such as: - (a) ensuring that information regarding retail rates is easily accessible to consumers; - (b) minimising impediments to the use of technological alternatives to roaming, whereby consumers visiting the territory of a Party from the territories of other Parties can access telecommunications services using the device of their choice. - 3.
-[AU/CL/CO/TW/EU/IS/IL/JP/MU/NO/CH propose, MX/PE/TR/US considering:Each Party shall ensure that [US propose: information on] retail rates for international mobile roaming services, for voice, data and text messages, are made [AU/CL/CO/US propose, PE considering: alt.: publicly available.] [available to consumers of telecommunications service suppliers established in its territory.] - 4.
-[AU/CL/CO/JP/NO/NZ/PE propose; MX/US considering; TR oppose: The Parties recognise that a Party [AU/CL/MX/NZ/US propose; where it has the authority to do so,] may choose to adopt or maintain measures affecting rates or conditions, for wholesale international roaming services with a view to ensuring such rates or conditions are reasonable.
-Where a Party considers it appropriate, it may cooperate on and implement mechanisms with other Parties to facilitate the implementation of such measures, including by entering into arrangements with such Parties.] - 5.
-[AU/CO/CL/JP/MU/NZ propose, TR oppose: If a Party - (a) chooses to regulate rates or conditions for wholesale international mobile roaming services, and - (b) has entered into an arrangement with another Party to reciprocally regulate rates or conditions for wholesale international mobile roaming services for suppliers of the two Parties, it shall ensure that a supplier of public telecommunications services of that other Party has access to the regulated rates or conditions for wholesale international mobile roaming services for its customers roaming in the territory of the first Party.23]
+- (b) minimising impediments to the use of technological alternatives to roaming, whereby consumers visiting the territory of a Party from the territories of other Parties can access telecommunications services using the device of their choice.] - 3.
+[AU/CL/CH/CO/EU/IS/IL/JP/MU/NO/TW propose; PE/TR considering: Each Party shall ensure that retail rates for international mobile roaming services, for voice, data and text messages, are made [AU/CL/CO propose; PE considering: alt publicly available.] [available to consumers of telecommunications service suppliers established in its territory.] - 4.
+[AU/CL/CO/JP/NO/NZ/PE propose; US considering; TR oppose: The Parties recognise that a Party [US propose:, where it has the authority to do so,] may choose to adopt or maintain measures affecting rates or conditions, for wholesale international roaming services with a view to ensuring such rates or conditions are reasonable.
+Where a Party considers it appropriate, it may cooperate on and implement mechanisms with other Parties to facilitate the implementation of such measures, including by entering into arrangements with such Parties.]

+5. [AU/CO/CL/JP/MU/NZ propose; TR oppose: If a Party

+- (a) chooses to regulate rates or conditions for wholesale international mobile roaming services, and - (b) has entered into an arrangement with another Party to reciprocally regulate rates or conditions for wholesale international mobile roaming services for suppliers of the two Parties, it shall ensure that a supplier of public telecommunications services of that other Party has access to the regulated rates or conditions for wholesale international mobile roaming services for its customers roaming in the territory of the first Party.
+23]

-23 [AU/CL/JP propose: For greater certainty, access under paragraph 5 to the rates or conditions regulated by one Party shall be available to a supplier of another Party only if such regulated rates or conditions are reasonably
+[[]AU/CL/JP propose: For greater certainty, access under paragraph 5 to the rates or conditions regulated by one Party shall be available to a supplier of another Party only if such regulated rates or conditions are reasonably comparable to those reciprocally regulated under the arrangement referred to in sub-paragraph (b).
+The telecommunications regulatory body of the first Party shall, in the case of a disagreement, determine whether the rates or conditions are reasonably comparable.]

-- 6. [AU/CO/CL/JP/MU/NZ propose, TR oppose: A Party that ensures access to regulated rates or conditions for wholesale international mobile roaming services consistent with paragraph 5 shall be deemed to be in compliance with its obligations under XX.XX (e.g., non-discrimination obligations) with respect to international mobile roaming services.] - 7.
-[AU/CL/JP/MU/NZ propose, TR oppose: For greater certainty: - (a) nothing in this Article shall require a Party to regulate rates or conditions for international mobile roaming services. - (b) no Party may, solely on the basis of any obligations owed to it by the regulating Party under a most-favoured-nation provision, or under a telecommunications-specific non-discrimination provision, in any existing international trade agreement, seek or obtain for its suppliers access to regulated rates or conditions for wholesale international mobile roaming services that is provided under this Article.]
+6. [AU/CO/CL/JP/MU/NZ propose; TR oppose: A Party that ensures access to regulated rates or conditions for wholesale international mobile roaming services consistent with paragraph 5 shall be deemed to be in compliance with its obligations under XX.XX (e.g., non-discrimination obligations) with respect to international mobile roaming services.]

+7. [AU/CL/JP/MU/NZ propose; TR oppose: For greater certainty:

+- (a) nothing in this Article shall require a Party to regulate rates or conditions for international mobile roaming services. - (b) no Party may, solely on the basis of any obligations owed to it by the regulating Party under a most-favoured-nation provision, or under a telecommunications-specific non-discrimination provision, in any existing international trade agreement, seek or obtain for its suppliers access to regulated rates or conditions for wholesale international mobile roaming services that is provided under this Article.]